impsik/kubernetes/README.md

-# Warning: works on my machine!!
+# Warning: those playbooks works on TEST cluster!!
+Use them at your own risk.

 My kubernetes related ansible playbooks